 Virtually Consolidates Files

-It virtually consolidates all of the files within an organization to provide One Global Experience.
+It virtually consolidates all of the files within an organization so every one of your people get the same experience.
 Users can easily see and access files, regardless of where they are physically hosted.

 Leverages Benefits of Cloud